When you read a story, an article, or even a school passage, you’re often asked:

 By David Stewart

-Aggie Upton wakes up from a coma to find her home destroyed and her husband in federal prison.
-As she searches for answers, she uncovers dark truths that threaten her safety, her sanity, and everything she thought she knew about her life.
+Aggie Upton wakes from a coma to find her home destroyed and her husband in federal prison.
+As she searches for answers, she uncovers dark truths that threaten her safety, her sanity, and everything she thought she knew.

 Why Evidence in a Text Can Be a Fallacy